Killing of Oscar Grant: Incident

+Additional footage from a cell phone was presented in court showing Pirone standing over the prone Grant before the shooting and yelling: "Bitch ass nigga, right?"
+Pirone and his attorney say he was repeating an insulting epithet that Grant had yelled at him.

 Mehserle tried to handcuff Grant but could not reach his hands.
 He stood up, unholstered his gun, a SIG Sauer P226, and fired a shot into Grant's back.
 Immediately after the shooting, Mehserle appeared surprised and raised his hands to his face.
 Several witnesses say Mehserle said "Oh my God!" several times after the shooting.
 The .40 caliber bullet from Mehserle's semi-automatic handgun entered Grant's back, exited through his front side and ricocheted off the concrete platform, puncturing his lung.
 According to one witness, Grant yelled, "You shot me!
 I got a four-year-old daughter!"
 Grant died seven hours later, at 9:13 a.m., at Highland Hospital in Oakland.

-Initially, there were rumors that Grant was handcuffed before he was killed.
-However, court filings by the district attorney's office state that Grant's hands were behind his back and that he was "restrained and unarmed", but do not say that he was handcuffed.
+Initially, there were rumors that Grant was handcuffed before he was killed, but court filings by the district attorney's office do not state that he was handcuffed.
+However, they do say that Grant's hands were behind his back and that he was "restrained and unarmed".
 Mehserle said he feared that Grant was "going for his waistband" and a gun.
 The day after the shooting, BART spokesman Jim Allison said that Grant was not restrained when he was shot, and multiple witnesses testified that Grant refused to give up his hands for handcuffing prior to the shooting.
 The family's claim against BART stated that Grant was handcuffed only after he was shot.